SeeYouSpaceCowboy/whereto/README.md

-# Yelp Search
+# Yelp Search (2/2) - ReactJs Front-end

 A ReactJs application using Yelp!'s API to search for restaurants.
+This is the front-end of a two part project.

 ## Getting Started